statecharts/statecharts.github.io/_glossary/condition-state.md

 ## Relation to UML choice and junction states

-UML defines junction states and choice states similarly, but with slightly different semantics.
+UML defines the terms _junction state_ and _choice state_ which are similar to Harel's definition of condition states, but with slightly different semantics.